Getting started with content writing is sometimes challenging, but content writing courses can give you the knowledge and skill to earn more money.

 3. SkillShare Online Writing Classes

-You brush up general writing skills and learn some basic content marketing techniques via classes from SkillShare.
-These cover many different topics including the staples of branding, storytelling and creative writing.
+You brush up on general writing skills and learn some basic content marketing techniques via classes from SkillShare.
+These cover many different topics including the staples of branding, storytelling, and creative writing.

-These courses are also are self-paced, so you can you learn appropriate skills on the side of a day-job.
+These courses are also are self-paced, so you can learn appropriate skills on the side of a day job.